 Question: Did I see somewhere that CPrint does business valuations?
-If you do, we would be interested in having one done for our business.
 What are your fees?

 Answer: Yes we do an “estimate of value” for print shops.
 We develop a value range as well as specific value based on financial methods.

 CPrint estimates of value are done as often as necessary for those participating in the CPrint program.
 We also do estimates for the industry at large for a fee.

 Now, the difference between what we do and a full-business valuation is that ours does not involve an onsite visit, nor is it as detailed and therefore not useful in a contentious transition or a legal action such as divorce or IRS dispute.

 There you need someone to not only provide a detailed valuation, but who also would support it through testimony in court.
 Of course, these types of full valuations run more – typically $8-$12,000 in some cases.
 Often we can help you in locating such valuation specialists if needed.